lelegard/arm-cpusysregs/README.md

 This is a Linux-only feature and it is limited to a few registers, or a subpart of them.
 This means that we are never really sure of what the physical register was.

-This project provides Linux and macOS kernel modules to read and write selected system registers from user applications.
+This project provides Linux, macOS, and Windows kernel modules to read and write selected system registers from user applications.

 **Warning:** This project is for educational purpose only, for people wanting to increase their knowledge in the Arm64 architecture.
 Loading a custom kernel